 A Razor-Cut Shag

 Take the razor a step further and you get a shag with shattered, piecey ends and serious built-in texture.
-The ends are broken up into separated pieces, so the cut reads cool and a little undone even on a no-effort day.
+The ends are broken up into separated pieces, so the cut looks cool and a little undone even on a no-effort day.

 It photographs beautifully.
 It is a clear step up in drama from the soft feathered version, with far more visible movement.
 The shattered ends love a rough dry and a little matte paste to pull the pieces apart.